cityofaustin/accd-ops.austinconventioncenter.com/collections/_catering/concession_services.md

 ---
-title: Concession Services
+title: Concession Services (Permanent and Portable)
 order: 3
 ---

-Concessions, alcoholic beverages, and catering services are exclusive to ACCD Catering, our in-house food and beverage management company.
-Arrangements for catering services must be made through your assigned Catering Manager.
-Contact a food and beverage representative at 512-404- 4100.
+Concessions, alcoholic beverages, and catering services are exclusive to the in-house food and beverage management company (ACC Catering) Arrangements for catering services must be made through your assigned Catering Manager.

-We have the right to open and maintain concession stands for any event at the facility.
+The ACC has the right to open and maintain concession stands for any event at the facility.
+The ACC has exclusive contracts with certain food and beverage providers.

-### Things to know:
+Portable concessions and bars may be located in other areas of the facility.
+Portable concession and bar areas require power; therefore, specific placement is recommended in the following areas.
+Please coordinate this placement directly with your Catering Manager.

-- Concessions require a thirty by thirty foot (30’ x 30’) area to service five hundred (500) attendees if no other food options are available; a thirty by sixty foot (30’x 60’) area is required to service one thousand plus (1000+) attendees.
+ACC requires a thirty-by-thirty-foot (30’ x 30’) concession area to service five hundred (500) attendees if no other food options are available; a thirty -foot by sixty- foot (30’x 60’) area is required to service one thousand plus (1000+) attendees.
 This space is for the equipment only; additional space is needed for seating.

-- We reserve a minimum of thirty foot by thirty foot (30’x30’) per exhibit hall should concessions, bars or space for food and beverage prep be requested.
-Additional space may be required.
-If concessions or food and beverage are not requested by clients, this space may not be necessary or required.
+Exhibit floor plans must indicate the thirty-by-thirty-foot (30’ x 30’) areas for concession equipment in each hall.
+Additional space is required to accommodate seating.

-- Portable concession stands require access to four (4) floor pockets for power requirements or may require a location near a 208 volt power source.
+Portable concession stands require access to four (4) floor pockets for power requirements or may require a location near a 208-volt power source.
+ACC permanent concession locations may not be blocked at any time.